thirtysixthspan/shall_we_play_a_game/README.md

 for fun and because they use it in the chess game between HAL and Poole in 2001: A Space Odyssey.
-Descriptive Notation is an obsolete notation that uses a relative rather than absolute coordinate system whereby a position on the board is given by its rank, ranging from 1 to 8 starting on the moving player's side of the board, and its file, given by the name of the piece that occupies rank 1 at the start of the game.
+Descriptive Notation is an obsolete notation that uses a relative rather than absolute coordinate system whereby a position on the board is given by its rank, ranging from 1 to 8 starting on the moving player's side of the board, and its file, given by the name of the piece that occupies rank 1 at the start of the game prefixed by either King's or Queen's depending if the piece is Kingside or Queenside.

 ## The cast of characters
 King (K), Queen (Q), Rook (R), Bishop (B), Knight (N), and Pawn (P)